Journal Entry

 Light is the subject, not decoration.

-Return to the journal or move back into the archive.
+Return to the journal, or go back into the work.